spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 Here's an [example to play with](https://play.openpolicyagent.org/p/LpzDekpDOU){: rel="nofollow"}.

-For Single Sign-On integrations, only the [integration creator](../../integrations/single-sign-on/README.md#managing-integrations) gets administrative permissions by default, so all other administrators must be granted access using a login policy.
+This is also important for Single Sign-On integrations: only the [integration creator](../../integrations/single-sign-on/README.md) gets administrative permissions by default, so all other administrators must be granted their access using a login policy.

 ### Granting access to external contributors